-Usually, you want expunge prior arrests because you made a mistake in your past - you committed a youthful mistake and you want to move on.
-However, sometimes law enforcement incorrectly adds an arrest to your history that is inaccurate or the disposition posted by F.D.L.E. is incorrect.
-These mistakes can have serious consequences for you but they can be fixed.
+Usually, you want to expunge prior arrests because you made a mistake in your past - you committed a youthful mistake and you want to move on.
+However, sometimes your criminal history posted by F.D.L.E. is incorrect or inaccurate.
+These mistakes can have serious consequences for you and they can be fixed.

 Removing Inaccurate Information From F.D.L.E.
 Records

 When you find a mistake within the records of F.D.L.E. you should move quickly to fix the situation.
 The longer it sits there the more companies have access to it.
 They, in turn, create more inaccurate records.
-The amount of effort to correct the situation will depend on what is incorrect.
-Sometimes it can be corrected fairly easily.
-Other times it can be quite difficult.
-One way to understand it is to obtain a copy of your criminal history information (see link above) and then contact my office.
-I can briefly look at it and give you an idea of what is going on and what it will take to fix it.
+These can be corrected fairly easily but sometimes it can be quite difficult.
+One way to understand it is to obtain a copy of your criminal history information from FDLE and then contact our office.
+We can look at it and give you an idea of what is going on and what it will take to fix it.

-If you have further questions or your arrest history is not a mistake and want to expunge or seal an arrest please click START MY EXPUNGEMENT or click the back button to go back to the previous page.
+If you have further questions or your arrest history is not a mistake and want to expunge or seal an arrest please click START MY EXPUNGEMENT and submit the form.

 |If you found any information I have provided on this webpage helpful please click my Plus+1 button so that others may also find it.|